 Tianqiao & Chrissy Chen Neuroscience Research Building

-The building includes three stories above-grade and two below-grade levels.
-The below-grade levels include laboratory and laboratory support spaces, a machine shop, and neuroscience teaching laboratory.
-The lowest level of the building is connected via a below-grade tunnel to the adjacent Broad Center for Biological Sciences research building.
+Echoing the complex nature and inner workings of the human brain, the building is designed to accommodate highly specialized space types across three stories above grade and two below-grade levels.
+The below-grade floors include laboratory and lab support spaces, a machine shop, and a neuroscience teaching laboratory.
+The lowest level of the building is connected via a below-grade tunnel to the adjacent Broad Center for Biological Sciences.

-The ground floor includes lobby space, administrative offices and conference space for the Chen Institute, a seminar room, and 150-seat tiered auditorium.
-The remaining above-grade levels house offices for principal investigators, collaboration space, research laboratories, and laboratory support spaces.
+The ground floor includes lobby space, administrative offices, conference space, a seminar room, and a 150-seat tiered auditorium.
+The remaining above-grade levels house offices for principal investigators, collaboration areas, research laboratories, and lab support spaces.